Bohemia – village to village

 Prachov – Parez 2 km – Mladejov 4 km – Doly 4 km – Sobotka 3 km – Humprecht 1 km – Neprivec 2 km – Libošovice 1km

-Day 4: Neprivec – Hrubá Skála
+Day 4: Sobotka – Hrubá Skála

 Gentle walking with beautiful views.

 The romantic Klenice valley is flanked by sandstone rocks and pine forests between Kost castle and Strehom.
 Kost, built in the turn of the 14th and 15th centuries on a sandstone rock in the middle of three valleys, is the best preserved Gothic castle in Bohemia.
 Podtrosecká Údolí is a system of ponds which today forms a space of extraordinary scenic and natural value.
 The unique canyon valley is bordered by sandstone cliffs and these also often form the shores of the ponds.
 At Hrubá Skála, built on a monumentally high cliff, stands the Hrubá Skála château.
-Overnight in hotel*** in Hrubá Skála.
-The hotel is situated in a former château standing on the rocks with an unique view.

 Distance: 14.3 miles/26,5 km or 9.5 miles/15 km